senzing-garage/knowledge-base/proposals/SDKs-for-V4/canonical-names.md

    1. SM-3.1 `find` instead of standard `get`
    1. SM-3.2 `list` instead of standard `get`
    1. SM-3.3 Non-verb (The "to" principle)
+1. SM-4: Method name does not convey what is happening